kloimhardt/bb-web/README.md

 You can add additional libraries  to the `:require` section and add new functions to the ``:bindings`` map.

-To compile, make `bb_web` the current directory and type:
+To compile, type:

     cd js
-    echo
-    shadow-cljs release bbjs
-    cd ..
-    bb server.clj

-Of course, additional libraries will increase the initial 1MB size.

-If you are compiling for the first time, instead of the (effectless) `echo` command above, type the following two lines:

     npm init -y
     npm install shadow-cljs
+    shadow-cljs release bbjs

-If you want the full Shadow-cljs experience while editing, instead of `echo`, type `shadow-cljs watch cljs` and open `http://localhost:8081` in your browser.
-However, you will not see any buttons as the Babashka scripts are not loaded.
+If you want the full Shadow-cljs experience while editing, type `shadow-cljs watch cljs` and open `http://localhost:8080` in your browser.

 ### Running examples with a local Babashka fork